jdrizin/respectablename/input/resume.md

 ### Publications
 Drizin, J.D.
 2012.
 Heritability and adaptive function of a hygroscopic response in two prairie grasses.
 Midwest Ecology and Evolution Conference (poster, abstract)

 Pope, N.S., J.M.
 Drizin.
 2009.
-The effects of prescribed fire on two rare wildflowers (Sisyrinchium fuscatum and Helianthemum dumosum) in sandplain grassland on Nantucket Island, MA.
+The effects of prescribed fire on two rare wildflowers (*Sisyrinchium fuscatum* and *Helianthemum dumosum*) in sandplain grassland on Nantucket Island, MA.
 Accepted, Nantucket Biodiversity Initiative (Abstract)

 McCall, A.C., J.M.
 Drizin, S.D.
 Fettig, and K.A.
 Sparks.
 2007.
-Phenological differences in Vernonia gigantea affect seed predation but not pollination success.
+Phenological differences in *Vernonia gigantea* affect seed predation but not pollination success.
 Accepted, Journal of the Ohio Academy of Sciences (Abstract)

 ### Experience
-#### Chicago Botanic Garden - Database administrator
+#### Chicago Botanic Garden - Glencoe, IL
-Glencoe, IL - 9/2012 - 8/2013
+Database administrator - 9/2012 - 8/2013

  * Created and maintained a database and frontend for the collections and genetic components of the Zerega Lab's Artocarpus projects
  * Created distribution maps from collections data using R
- *
- *
- *

-#### Chicago Botanic Garden - Field Leader and Lab Manager
+Field Leader and Lab Manager - 6/2011 - 9/2012
-Kensington, Minnesota & Glencoe, IL – 6/2011 – 9/2012

  * Collected data for a long-term field and garden study in Kensington, Minnesota
  * Managed an ongoing Hesperostipa spartea common garden project